edgeworx/docs/content/en/docs/more/maintenance.md

 Sometimes a node will be offline during the maintenance period.
 What happens?
-When the node comes back online, the node's Deviceplane Agent reestablishes its connection to Darcy Cloud.
-When Darcy Cloud observes that the node is back online, it will then initiate the deferred update process.
+When the node comes back online, the node's Deviceplane Agent reestablishes its connection to Edgeworx Cloud.
+When Edgeworx Cloud observes that the node is back online, it will then initiate the deferred update process.
 The _Deferred Maintenance Window_ is thirty days.

 After that window closes - depending on the nature of that particular node update process - it may be necessary to re-register the node.
-From Darcy Cloud's perspective, this effectively creates a new node.
+From Edgeworx Cloud's perspective, this effectively creates a new node.
 You would also need to re-deploy any microservices.
-Please contact [Darcy Support](mailto:support@darcy.ai) if you need assistance with a node outside the deferred maintenance window.
+Please contact [Edgeworx Support](mailto:support@edgeworx.io) if you need assistance with a node outside the deferred maintenance window.

 ## Impact